A character is addicted to a substance, drugs, Alcohol, Caffeine

 - The New Guardians villain Snowflame is the poster boy for this trope (he's the page image!), having actual observable supernatural abilities powered by cocaine, which he worships as a god.

-- The Adventures of Tintin: Give a few drops of alcohol to a tired Captain Haddock, and he'll be good as new.
+- Tintin: Give a few drops of alcohol to a tired Captain Haddock, and he'll be good as new.
 Just make sure he doesn't get too much.

 - Inverted in Empire, where supervillain tyrant Golgoth keeps his minions under control by feeding them a highly addictive power-boosting drug called "Eucharist".
 It's so addictive that anyone who stops using has a good chance of being driven permanently insane during withdrawal.
 The inversion becomes apparent with the discovery that derived from the blood of the defeated superhero Endymion.
 In other words, Endymion's superhuman biology powers everyone else's addictions.